BASIC ENGINE or CUSTOM ENGINE?

 8-STACK ENGINES vs. 4-BARREL ENGINES

-At high rpm’s on a dyno, reversion looks like a thick fuel mist coming out of the velocity stacks.
+At high rpm’s on a dyno, high reversion looks like a thick fuel mist coming out of the velocity stacks.
 When the reversion is this severe, it’s called “standoff”, and this is what happens when an I.R./8-stack manifold is mounted on an engine that has a cam with excessive valve overlap.

 COMPRESSION RATIO